harrisont/fastbuild-vscode/CONTRIBUTING.md

     style FeatureProviders fill:#333
 ```

 1. The [Nearley](https://nearley.js.org/) parser generator compiles [fbuild-grammar.ne](server/src/fbuild-grammar.ne) into `fbuild-grammar.ts`.
-This compiled grammer is used later to parse `.bff` files.
+This compiled grammar is used later to parse `.bff` files.
 The parsing lexes using [Moo](https://github.com/no-context/moo).
    * [Nearley Parser Playground](https://omrelli.ug/nearley-playground/)
    * Example: [Moo.js Tokenizer with Nearley.js](https://www.youtube.com/watch?v=GP91_duEmk8)
 2. The extension has a language [server](server/src/server.ts) and [client](client/src/extension.ts).
 They communicate using the Language Server Protocol.
 The [client](client/src/extension.ts) sends the server a message that a file has changed.